slqdk/NoteControl/docs/tray.md

 for what the installer guarantees about robustness during this hand-off.

-**Automatic background polling is off by default**, gated by the compile-time `UpdateConfig.AutoCheckEnabled` constant in `src/NoteControl.Tray/Updates/UpdateConfig.cs`.
-With it off (the current default), the tray never makes a GitHub API call on its own — the user runs a check explicitly via the "Check for updates…" menu item (and the equivalent button in the About window).
-With it on, the tray fires a first check a couple of seconds after startup and then re-checks every `UpdateConfig.PollInterval` (default 24 h) for the lifetime of the tray.

-Re-enabling auto-checks today is a code change (flip the constant, rebuild) — there's no runtime toggle.
-The single-operator deployment didn't justify a tray-prefs file just for this one knob; if multi-operator ever becomes a concern, that's the place to move it.
+Periodic polling cadence is roughly daily; the first check fires a couple of seconds after tray startup so the menu is ready quickly.

 ## Settings persistence